GDP in USA

 USA - GDP (billions of U.S. Dollars)

-Commenting on the outlook for Q1, James Knightley, chief international economist at ING, noted:
+Despite the stronger-than-expected rise in economic activity, James Knightley, chief economist at ING, noted:

 United States - GDP (USD bn) Data

 5 years of economic forecasts for more than 30 economic indicators.

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

 Retail sales expanded 0.3% on a month-on-month in seasonally-adjusted terms in October, which followed September's 1.6% increase and marked the weakest reading since April.

 Consumer prices increased a seasonally-adjusted 0.04% in October over the previous month, coming in below September's 0.20% increase.